-Grades 4 -5; 3rd graders welcome though in most cases 3rd grade students require additional supervision and support from a parent in conjunction with the course.
-When considering whether this course is a good fit for your student, please keep in mind that in addition to readiness for the course content, students should be developmentally prepared to engage in a 4th- to 5th-grade corporate learning environment as well as the online classroom dynamic.
-Before beginning Writing & Rhetoric Year 1, students should know how to identify and create a complete sentence.
-In other words, they should be able to recognize the presence or absence of a subject or a predicate, and know how to use capital letters and simple punctuation.
+Grades 4 -5; 3rd graders welcome though in most cases 3rd grade students require ad-ditional supervision and support from a parent in conjunction with the course.
+When considering whether this course is a good fit for your student, please keep in mind that in addition to readiness for the course content, students should be developmentally pre-pared to engage in a 4th- to 5th-grade corporate learning environment as well as the online classroom dynamic.
+Before beginning Writing & Rhetoric Year 1, students should be able to recognize the presence or absence of a subject or a predicate, and know how to use capital letters and simple punctuation.
 Students should also be comfortable reading fluently and independently writing out/copying (not necessarily composing) short paragraphs legibly by hand.
 Please review the placement exam to ensure proper placement for your child in this course.